Skip to main content

 About the Item

-This elegant straw marquetry decorative lidded box has its design attributed to French designer Jean Michel Frank (1895 - 1941).
-The long rectangular shape has a refined geometric design, and the interior is lined with cork.
-There is no visible maker's mark.
-The box is unsigned but similar in size and pattern to Jean-Michel Frank boxes, including the ones pictured in the Jean-Michel Frank book (check the reference below for further reading).
-This rare collectible piece has lots of presence and elegance.
-Reference: - Léopold Diego Sanchez, "Jean-Michel Frank", Editions du regard, Paris, 1980.
+Exuding timeless sophistication, this exquisite straw marquetry decorative lidded box is attributed to the legendary French designer Jean-Michel Frank (1895-1941).
+With its elongated rectangular form and refined geometric pattern, this piece embodies Frank's signature aesthetic—understated luxury with impeccable craftsmanship.
+Though unsigned, its proportions and intricate pattern closely mirror the exceptional boxes featured in the renowned Jean-Michel Frank book, reinforcing its strong attribution.
+The interior, thoughtfully lined with cork, enhances both its functionality and distinctive charm.
+A rare collectible, this box commands attention with its remarkable presence and elegance, making it a coveted addition to any discerning collection.
+Dimensions: 6.88 in long (17.5 cm) by 5.13 in wide (13 cm) by 1.19 in high (3 cm).
+Bibliography: - Léopold Diego Sanchez, "Jean-Michel Frank", Editions du regard, Paris, 1980.
 Similar marquetry boxes are on page 80. - Galerie Jacques De Vos, "Aux sources du XXe Siècle - Jean Michel Frank - Volume 2", Paris 1990 (texts in French and English).
 Similar marquetry boxes are on page 109, along with a precious explanation of the partnership developed by Jean Michel Frank with Adolphe Chanaux on page 108.
-Dimensions: 6.88 in long (17.5 cm) x 5.13 in wide (13 cm) x 1.19 in high (3 cm).
-Note: Jean-Michel Frank (28 February 1895 – 8 March 1941) was a French interior designer known for minimalist interiors decorated with plain-lined but elegant furniture made of luxury materials, such as shagreen, mica, and intricate straw marquetry.
-He had an eye for exotic patterns, specifically in veneers, including snake and sharkskin.
+Note: Jean-Michel Frank (February 28, 1895 – March 8, 1941) was a French interior designer known for minimalist interiors decorated with plain-lined but elegant furniture made of luxurious materials, such as shagreen, mica, and intricate straw marquetry.
+He had an eye for exotic patterns, particularly in veneers, including those inspired by snake and sharkskin.
 His work became widely known in the 1930s when select, higher classes demanded his furniture.
 He is known for being associated with the Art Deco movement.
 Frank sought to design uncluttered spaces, featuring neutral color schemes with exotic patterns.
-His idea of simplicity extended to everything, including his wardrobe, where he owned forty of the same gray flannel shirts.
+His idea of simplicity extended to everything, including his wardrobe, where he owned forty identical gray flannel shirts.
 Frank drew inspiration from Ancient Egypt, Louis XVI, and the Art Deco movement.
 "The noble frames that have come to us from the past can receive today's creations," Jean Michel Frank.
-Frank worked with many designers and artists, such as Christian Berard, Emilio Terry, Salvador Dali, and Diego Giacometti.
-In the 1920s, Frank and Adolphe Chanaux, a Parisian decorator, met and inaugurated a collaboration that launched them into the center of Parisian artistic life.
-Frank and Chanaux searched for balance and developed a classic expression of spaces.
+Frank worked with many designers and artists, including Christian Bérard, Emilio Terry, Salvador Dalí, and Diego Giacometti.
+In the 1920s, Frank and Adolphe Chanaux, a Parisian decorator, met and initiated a collaboration that catapulted them to the center of Parisian artistic life.
+Frank and Chanaux sought balance and developed a classic expression of space.
 Together, they decorated apartments for Jean-Pierre Guerlain, Marie-Laure de Noailles, and Louis Aragon.
-In 1924, Jean Rene Guerrand appointed Frank to design a unique collection of pieces of furniture.
+In 1924, Jean René Guerrand appointed Frank to design a unique collection of furniture pieces.
 Part of this collection was the sheepskin Club Chair and Parchment-Covered Dressing Table.
 Reports from refugees about the persecution of homosexuals and Jews prompted Jean-Michel Frank to leave Paris in 1940.
 By way of Lisbon, he emigrated to Buenos Aires.
 In Argentina, Jean-Michel Frank collaborated with his longtime friend and business partner, Ignacio Pirovano, on various private and business endeavors.
-Alberto Giacometti also collaborated with Frank to create terracotta objects such as floor lamps, vases, candle holders, and table lamps.
+Alberto Giacometti also collaborated with Frank to create terracotta objects, including floor lamps, vases, candle holders, and table lamps.
 Frank was troubled by loss, depression, drug addiction, homophobic taunts, and anti-Semitism all his life.
-On 8 March 1941, while in New York City, he committed suicide at 46.
+On March 8, 1941, while in New York City, he committed suicide at 46.
 Despite claims that Frank died by throwing himself from the window of the Manhattan apartment he was staying in, he overdosed on barbiturates.
 Maarten van Buuren, Jean Michel Frank's biographer and a professor of modern literature at Utrecht University in the Netherlands, confirmed this when reading Frank's autopsy report and death certificate.
-Today, leading designers worldwide recognize Jean Michel Frank as one of the essential sources of inspiration for many contemporary designs.
+Today, leading designers worldwide recognize Jean-Michel Frank as one of the essential sources of inspiration for many contemporary designs.
 His works are highly sought after by collectors worldwide.
 (Credit: Wikipedia).

 • Attributed to: